Learn how to smoke pulled pork on a Pit Boss pellet grill following our detailed instructions and recipe below!

 - Blues Hog Tennessee Red BBQ Sauce - OR - any vinegar based BBQ sauce for pulled pork

 - Trim any excess fat from the exterior of the pork butt.
-Trim the fat cap down to 1/4" thickness.
-Score the fat cap with a meat knife in 2 directions perpendicular to each other.
+Trim the fat cap down to ¼" thickness.
+Score the fat cap with a meat knife in 2 directions perpendicular to each other.5-8 lb Pork Shoulder Bone-In.
+Also sometimes labeled as a Pork Shoulder or Boston Butt.

 - In a bowl, mix all the dry ingredients.
 This includes the brown sugar, salt, paprika, cayenne, the onion and garlic powders and the ground black pepper.
 Mix it all to make the dry rub.
 Keep in mind you can always buy your own dry rub or use your own recipe.
-It’s up to you.
+It’s up to you.4 tablespoon Brown sugar, 3 tablespoon Salt, 3 tablespoon Paprika, 1 teaspoon Cayenne, 1 tablespoon Onion powder, 1 tablespoon Garlic powder, 2 tablespoon Ground black pepper

 - Wrap your boston butt in plastic wrap and place it back in the refrigerator for at least 2 hours, preferably overnight.

-- Add your chosen pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting.
+- Add your chosen pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting with the lid open.

 - Once the Pit boss begins to produce thick white smoke, let it run for about 5-7 minutes until the smoke turns more of a clearish blue color.
 This means the fire rod has fully heated up to burn the pellets more cleanly.

-- Next, set the temperature to preheat the pellet grill to 350°F. We will drop this temperature before we start cooking.
+- Next, set the temperature to preheat the pellet grill to 250°F.

 - Fill an aluminum pan with water pan if you want to add extra moisture, and place it on the far left side of the Pit Boss pellet grill.
 Place a disposable bucket liner in the grease bucket as well if you want to limit cleanup later.